thornomad/hearing-allyship/README.md

-# Guiding Principles for Hearing Allyship
 ## A Working Document

-We need hearing accomplices actively engaging in the practice of allyship to the sighted* Deaf signing community.
-Sound like something you would be interested in?
+We need hearing accomplices actively engaging in the practice of allyship to the Deaf signing community.*  Sound like something you would be interested in?
 Here are five things we need you to do.

-*We want to honor and uplift the DeafBlind community too.
+*\*We want to honor and uplift the DeafBlind community too.
 DeafBlind people will have different guiding principles that are more specific to their experiences with vidism and distantism.
 [Read Disantism by John Lee Clark](https://johnleeclark.tumblr.com/post/163762970913/distantism) for more insight, specifically about the sighted Deaf signing community.*

 ## #1 - Listen to us.